Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You’ll need:

-• 3 cups all-purpose flour
+• 3 cups of all-purpose flour

-• 1 ½ teaspoons sea salt
+• 1½ teaspoons of sea salt

-• ½ cup shredded parmesan cheese
+• ½ cup of shredded parmesan cheese

-• ¼ cup flour, for cutting board
+• ¼ cup of flour, for cutting board

-Substitutions And Additions
+Dutch Oven Bread Substitutions And Additions

-ITALIAN SEASONING: Add 1 to 2 teaspoons of Italian Seasoning for a delicious herb flavor in this great bread.
 Fold in the seasoning after your bread rises and just before it goes into the oven.

 ROSEMARY: Rosemary is our favorite herb to add to this bread!
 It adds just the right amount of flavor and goes well with the parmesan cheese.
-Gently fold it into your bread right before it goes into the oven.

 ROASTED GARLIC: Add a head of roasted garlic to turn this easy bread recipe into yummy garlic bread.
-Once you’ve roasted your head of garlic, fold in the individual cloves to your risen bread.

 FRESH HERBS: If you have any other herbs you’d like to try in this bread, you can get creative and give them a try.
-Fold them into your risen bread before baking.

-STEP ONE: In a small mixing bowl or measuring cup add warm water and active dry yeast.
+STEP ONE: In a small mixing bowl or measuring cup, add warm water and active dry yeast.
 Let it sit for 10 to 15 minutes.

 OUR RECIPE DEVELOPER SAYS